theupdateframework/pep-on-pypi-with-tuf/README.rst

 Due to the growing number of projects and distributions, TUF metadata will also grow correspondingly.

-For example, consider the *binned* role.
-In August 2013, we found that the size of the *binned* role metadata was about 42MB if the *binned* role itself signed for about 220K PyPI targets (which are simple indices and distributions).
+For example, consider the *bins* role.
+In August 2013, we found that the size of the *bins* role metadata was about 42MB if the *bins* role itself signed for about 220K PyPI targets (which are simple indices and distributions).
 We will not delve into details in this PEP, but TUF features a so-called "`lazy bin walk`__" scheme which splits a large targets or delegated targets metadata file into many small ones.
-This allows a TUF client updater to intelligently download only a small number of TUF metadata files in order to update any project signed for by the *binned* role.
+This allows a TUF client updater to intelligently download only a small number of TUF metadata files in order to update any project signed for by the *bins* role.
 For example, applying this scheme to the previous repository resulted in pip downloading between 1.3KB and 111KB to install or upgrade a PyPI project via TUF.

 __ https://github.com/theupdateframework/tuf/issues/39

-From our findings as of the time of writing, PyPI SHOULD split all targets in the *binned* role by delegating it to 1024 delegated targets role, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role.
-We found that 1024 bins would result in the *binned* role metadata and each of its binned delegated targets role metadata to be about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).
+From our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it to 1024 delegated targets role, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role.
+We found that 1024 bins would result in the *bins* role metadata and each of its bins delegated targets role metadata to be about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).

 It is possible to make TUF metadata more compact by representing it in a binary format as opposed to the JSON text format.
-Nevertheless, we believe that a sufficiently large number of project and distributions will induce scalability challenges at some point, and therefore the *binned* role will then still need delegations in order to address the problem.
+Nevertheless, we believe that a sufficiently large number of project and distributions will induce scalability challenges at some point, and therefore the *bins* role will then still need delegations in order to address the problem.
 Furthermore, the JSON format is an open and well-known standard for data interchange.